Getting Started¶

 - Explicit

 --device <id>flag on the command.
-TRAILBLAZE_DEVICEenvironment variable (manual override; mostly relevant for CI scripts that explicitly export it).- This terminal’s file-pin (written by
+TRAILBLAZE_DEVICEenv var (manual override, mostly for CI).- This terminal’s file-pin (from

-trailblaze device connect). - Autodetect when exactly one device is connected.
+trailblaze device connect). - Autodetect — used when exactly one device is connected.

 Drive the Device¶